jjguglielmi/How-Powerful-are-Skip-Connections-in-Neural-Architecture-Search-without-Training/README.md

 - Install the package: `pip install .` (add `-e` for editable mode) -- note that all dependencies other than pytorch will be automatically installed.
   - Reproducing results on NATS Benchmark

-  All you need is the file called Project8_Group1_MLDL.ipynb.
+  All you need is the file called `FinalProject.ipynb`.
 There you can find all our purposes.